prawnzyy/tp/docs/UserGuide.md

 ![Addrecipe Instructions](images/ug-images/addrecipe_instructions1.png)
 ![Addrecipe Instructions](images/ug-images/addrecipe_instructions2.png)

+And there you have it, your first recipe added to [Ba]king [Br]ead!

 <box type="tip">

 If you are stuck at any point, typing **`help`** and pressing Enter will open the help window to guide you along.